The ‘real’ Paleo Diet is certainly much better than the Standard American Diet. The modern Paleo Diet, however, is pretty far from ancestral eating.

 Actually, the sources and types of animal fats are even more important than the animal proteins.

-We will get to that topic momentarily.
+We’ll get to that topic momentarily.
 To keep things in order, though, the next point to address is…

 2. Lower Carbohydrate Intake and Lower Glycemic Index